Respiratory

 Be clear about the signs you identified (and perhaps prompt you if you failed to mention ones you found)

-Understand your logic between signs and diagnosis
+Understand your logic between signs and differentials

 Examine your understanding of the condition: pathophysiology, investigations, management